 By call me stewie from Thornhill, ON

 You can buy patterns to do this.
 I did it several years ago for one of my grandaughters.
 This was about 12 years ago.If you buy a pattern you will have it for several years, if you need it again.
 I just got rid of mine a few months a ago.
 I bought a poodle iron on applique and used metallic gold cording that ran from the poodle's neck to the waist band, where I sewed it underneath the band.
-I also made the skirt a full circle, just like most of them were in the fifties.
-I was a teen ager in that era.

 I am assuming you are talking about the amount of fabric.
 A shower curtain from dollar tree or 99 cent store, might need 2, one for front one for back.
 You might find curtain or bed sheet at Thrift store.
 The poodle can be cut from felt square and the leash could be a necklace or again a leash from 99 cent store.
 Hope this helps.